 26.14.1 Intra-PPDU power save for non-AP HE STAs

-Intra-PPDU power save is the power save mechanism for an HE STA to enter the doze state or become unavailable until the end of a received PPDU that is identified as an Intra-BSS frame by the below condi-tions listed in this subclause.
-The STA can enter the doze state if it is in PS mode and can become unavail-able if it is in Active mode (see 11.2.3.2 (Non-AP STA power management modes)).
+Intra-PPDU power save is the power save mechanism for an HE STA to enter the doze state or become unavailable until the end of a received PPDU that is identified as an Intra-BSS PPDU by the below condi-tions listed in this subclause.
+The STA can enter the doze state if it is in PS mode and can become unavail-able if it is in Active mode (see 11.2.3.2 (Non-AP STA power management modes)).(#20308)

 (…existing texts ….)

-A non-AP HE STA that is in intra-PPDU power save mode may discard a PPDU identified as an inter-BSS frame as defined in 27.2.1 (Intra-BSS and inter-BSS frame detection) until the end of the PPDU.
+A non-AP HE STA that is in intra-PPDU power save mode may discard a PPDU identified as an inter-BSS PPDU as defined in 26.2.2 (Intra-BSS and inter-BSS PPDU classification) until the end of the PPDU.(#20308)

 (…existing texts ….)